 The military parade field is huge; larger than a football field.
 It’s parametered by a paved sidewalk amidst the War Birds aircraft static displays.

 To date, approximately 175 of those bricks are etched with the Heroes names at the beginning of the bomb run with their rank, military decoration and war or campaign they participated in.

 And, they are to reflect on the significance of their enlisted heritage; realizing they walk amongst heroes of the past.

-It’s celebration time for the new Airmen!
-There’s a huge mass exodus of families leaving the bleachers in search of their newly oathed Airmen.
-The new Airmen must continue to stand in formation to wait for their families to come for them.
+What an incredible sight to see as the huge mass exodus of Air Force families leave the bleachers to search for their Airmen.
+The Airmen must not break rank and leave formation until their families to come for them.

 Airman Luis’ Family